Be on the lookout for threat-based impersonation scams by taking a moment to ‘Stop and check: is this for real?’

-- Know that a government agency or trusted business will never ask you to pay them with gift or store cards, iTunes cards, wire transfers or bitcoin.
+- Remember a government agency or trusted business will never ask you to pay them with gift or store cards, iTunes cards, wire transfers or bitcoin.

 - Never give anyone remote access to your computer if they’ve contacted you out of the blue – whether through a phone call, pop up window or email.

-Information and advice on scams is available on the WA ScamNet website www.scamnet.wa.gov.au.
+WA ScamNet website publishes information and advice on scams and sends out alerts.
 Enquiries can be made to Consumer Protection by email or by calling 1300 304 054.